Pls-1q43/Chiral-Connector/readme.txt

 * Failure retry and error handling
 * Batch sync for existing content
 * Complete admin interface

-== Upgrade Notice ==

-= 1.0.0 =
-Welcome to Chiral Connector!
-This is the first stable release providing complete cross-site content synchronization and discovery functionality.

 == Additional Information ==